ProPra7000/Science-Fair-19-20/README.md

 # Science-Fair-19-20
-Our code for the 2019-2020 science fair - Prahalad Ramakrishnan and Shreyes Kumar Mrs. Riggleman - 2nd Period
+Our code for the 2019-2020 science fair - Prahalad Ramakrishnan and Shreyes Kumar

+Mrs. Riggleman - 2nd Period

-Please refer to the master branch
+Note - Please refer to the master branch